Resources and Documents

 Example #1: Rotom is listed on the team list when Heat Rotom is contained in the Battle Team, but the form-exclusive move Overheat is correctly listed in the move set on the team list.

-A Pokémon in the player’s Battle Team is nicknamed with the name of another Pokémon.
+A Pokémon in the competitor’s Battle Team is nicknamed with the name of another Pokémon.

-If the option to change that Pokémon’s nickname is available, the player should change this nickname prior to their next game.
+If the option to change that Pokémon’s nickname is available, the competitor should change this nickname prior to their next game.

-If the option to change that Pokémon’s nickname is not available, that Pokémon should be removed from the player’s Battle Team for the rest of the tournament.
+If the option to change that Pokémon’s nickname is not available, that Pokémon should be removed from the competitor’s Battle Team for the rest of the tournament.

-A player’s Battle Team and Team List match, but the Rental Team ID is incorrect.
+A competitor’s Battle Team and Team List match, but the Rental Team ID is incorrect.

-The player should provide the correct Rental Team ID to a judge prior to their next match.
+The competitor should provide the correct Rental Team ID to a judge prior to their next match.

 5.4.2.2.
 Major